-Baked mini vegetable frittata – vegan, gluten-free and protein-rich frittatas made with chickpea flour, assorted vegetables and spices.
-Perfect energising breakfast, on-the-go snack or to pack in kids’ lunchbox.
+Baked mini vegetable frittata – vegan, gluten-free and protein rich frittatas made with chickpea flour, assorted vegetables and aromatic spices.
+Perfect for breakfast, a convenient on-the-go snack or to pack in kids lunchboxes.

-Vegan frittata also called savoury muffins are a great way to make fussy kids eat their healthy meals as you can sneak in many vegetables.
-The shape, size and texture of these easy vegetable frittatas are so enticing and interesting that kids end up finishing their plates rather than finding hidden vegetables!
+Vegan frittata, also called savoury muffins, is a great way to encourage fussy kids to eat their healthy meals, as you can sneak in different types of vegetables.
+Their appealing shape, size and texture make these easy vegetable frittatas so tempting that kids often finish their plates without even noticing the hidden vegetables!

-Whole milk or cream can be substituted for water to get fluffier and soft frittatas.
+Whole milk or cream can be substituted for water to get fluffier and softer frittatas.
 For the vegan version, any plant-based milk can be used.

 You could use any veggies that you have in the fridge.
 It is a great way to use up leftover roasted vegetables.